Seattle's 10 Most In-Demand Jobs

 Learn which occupations will be booming in the Puget Sound area over the next decade.

 When it comes to predicting the future of work and the labor market, one thing the experts can agree on is that technological change will play a major factor.
-Advances in artificial intelligence (AI), the ubiquity of big data and mushrooming cybersecurity threats are just a few of the trends that are influencing which occupations will see the biggest growth over the next decade.
+Advances in artificial intelligence (AI), the massive popularity of online video content, the ubiquity of big data and mushrooming cybersecurity threats are just a few of the trends that are influencing which occupations will see the biggest growth over the next decade.

 That’s good news for professionals working (or looking for work) in the Seattle-Tacoma-Bellevue area.
 With its wide range of technology companies and related industries (such as aerospace and health care), the region is well-positioned for economic growth.